mcneel/help-docs/_en/flamingo/5/help/environment.md

 * The control shows the cylinder in section view.
 * The grey cone of vision shows the last coordinates in the current perspective view.
-* The Blue arrow represents the bottom border of the image map.
+* The blue arrow represents the bottom border of the image map.
-* The Red arrow represents the top border of the image map.
+* The red arrow represents the top border of the image map.

 #### Rotation
 {: .clear-img}